moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 --- abstract

 This document describes use cases and requirements that guide the specification of a simple, low-latency media delivery solution for ingest and distribution, using either the QUIC protocol or WebTransport as transport protocols.

---- note_Note_to_Readers

-*RFC Editor: please remove this section before publication*

-Source code and issues for this draft can be found at <https://github.com/moq-wg/moq-requirements>.

-Discussion of this draft should take place on the IETF Media Over QUIC (MoQ) mailing list, at <https://www.ietf.org/mailman/listinfo/moq>.

 --- middle